JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/architecture.md

 - `scheduling-section` (in `index.html`): UI section for scheduling weekly updates.
 Includes a day-of-week dropdown, time picker, "Schedule Weekly Update" button, "Remove/Modify Schedule" button, and a display for the current schedule status.
 Handles user input for scheduling and removal of weekly update tasks.
 - Scheduling logic (in `index.html` <script>): JavaScript code that listens for scheduling/removal actions, updates the UI state, and communicates with the main process via IPC.
 - `ipcMain.handle('schedule-weekly-update', ...)` and `ipcMain.handle('remove-weekly-schedule', ...)` (in `main.js`): IPC handlers that receive scheduling/removal requests from the renderer.
 Currently simulate scheduling/removal and return success.
 Will be extended in later phases to integrate with Windows Task Scheduler.
+- `puppeteer` (Node.js dependency): Used in the main process to launch a headless browser for scraping JavaScript-rendered content from dota2protracker.com/meta-hero-grids.
+Ensures download links are reliably found even if rendered client-side.
+- `download-grid-json` (IPC handler in `main.js`): Handles requests from the renderer to fetch the latest grid JSON for the selected type.
+Uses Puppeteer to scrape the page, finds the correct download link by matching the mode query parameter, downloads the JSON, and returns it to the renderer.
+- Status message logic (in `index.html`): The `showStatus` function now displays persistent success/failure messages in the status area, improving user feedback and testability.

+**File Purposes (Phase 8 additions):**
+- `main.js`: Contains the Electron main process, IPC handlers, and Puppeteer-based scraping logic for grid downloads.
+- `index.html`: Main UI, including grid selection, download button, and persistent status area for user feedback.
+- `package.json`: Now includes Puppeteer as a dependency for headless browser automation.

 ---